zognin/tp/docs/DeveloperGuide.md

     * Should work on systems with Java 11 and above.
     * Should work on Windows, Linux and macOS.
     * Should function fully offline without access to the internet.
-    * Cannot be used on mobile phones.
+    * Cannot be used on mobile devices.
-    * Should function smoothly in English, there is no guarantees for other languages
+    * Should function smoothly in English, there are no guarantees for other languages.

-2. Business/Domain Requirements:
-    * All quantities in the application are from 0 to 40000.

-3. Data Requirements:
+2. Data Requirements:
     * Data of clients, orders and ingredients should persist after the app closes.
     * Should be able to handle up to 20000 orders.
     * Data should be transferable from 1 computer to another.